Vermont Square, Los Angeles: Geography

-Population
+Demographics

 A total of 42,284 people lived in Vermont Square's 2.54 square miles, according to the 2000 U.S. census—averaging 17,798 people per square mile, among the highest population densities in the city as a whole.
 Population was estimated at 47,555 in 2008.
 The median age was 26, considered young when compared to the city as a whole.
 The percentages of young residents, aged birth to 18, were among the county's highest.

 Within the neighborhood, Latinos made up 58.5% of the population, with black people at 39.2%, whites 1.4%, Asian 1.1%, and other 1.8%.
 Mexico and El Salvador were the most common places of birth for the 38.5% of the residents who were born abroad, an average percentage of foreign-born when compared with the city or county as a whole.

 The $29,904 median household income in 2008 dollars was considered low for the city and county.
 The percentage of households earning $20,000 or less was high, compared to the county at large.
 The average household size of 3.4 people was high for the city.
 Renters occupied 63.2% of the housing units, and homeowners occupied the rest.

 In 2000, there were 2,519 families headed by single parents, or 26.7%, a rate that was high for the county and the city.

 Vermont Square residents with a four-year college degree amounted to 5.3% of the population aged 25 and older in 2000, which was a low figure when compared with the city and the county at large; the percentage of those residents with less than a high school diploma was high for the county.